LitiumAB/Education/Developer Education/Presentation/public/presentation.md

 --

 * Interfaces
-    * Implement an interface to extend the functionality
+    * Implement an interface to replace functionality

-    * Or change default functionality by extending default implementation using the [service decorator pattern](https://docs.litium.com/documentation/architecture/dependency-injection/service-decorator)
+    * Or extend/change default functionality by using the [service decorator pattern](https://docs.litium.com/documentation/architecture/dependency-injection/service-decorator)

-    * Example: IPriceCalculator
+    * Example: `IPriceCalculator`

 --

 * Abstract Classes

     * Implementation projects are **not expected to change** abstract classes

     * Example: Service-classes are used for most functionality and to access and work with entities (BaseProductService, VariantService etc.).

 --

-### Only target **abstractions** during development for better testability
+### Only reference **abstractions** during development for better testability

 ---
 # Redis